Oluwatoby8965/printf/README.md

-# printf
-printf project with a pair
+## This is a printf project by Tobi Amoniyan and Mostafa Neamatalla